hinnenk2/professional-portfolio/README.md

 <a name="desc"></a>
 ## 1. Description

-### This is the landing page for Ian Hinnenkamp's web portfolio.
+### This is the official site for Ian Hinnenkamp's professional portfolio.

 Desktop screen: